s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 mmmfs has been designed with a focus on data ownership for users.
 One of the main driving ideas is to unlock data from external data silos and file formats by making data available uniformly across different storage systems and formats.
-Secondly, computation and interactive elements are also integrated in the paradigm, so that mmmfs can be seemlessly extended and molded to the users needs.
+Secondly, computation and interactive elements are also integrated in the paradigm, so that mmmfs can be seamlessly extended and molded to the users needs.

 The abstraction of data types is accomplished using two major components, the *Type System and Coercion Engine* and the *Fileder Unified Data Model* for unified data storage and access.

-## 4.1 the fileder unified data model
+## 4.1 data storage model
 The Fileder Model is the underlying unified data storage model.
 Like many data storage models it is based fundamentally on the concept of a hierarchical tree-structure.